MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-change.md

 > - Minimize scope creep
 > - Support a change management process

 Early engagement of change manager
 Consistent communication
 Senior leader engagement
 Early wins

  risk reduction approach to software development
 -->

 ## Get notified of changes

 Azure DevOps provides a robust alert system, allowing project members to set alerts for themselves, a team, or a project.

 As changes occur to work items, code reviews, source control files, and builds, you can receive email notifications.
 For example, you can set an alert to be notified whenever a bug that you opened is resolved or a work item is assigned to you.
 You can set personal alerts, team, project, or organization alerts.

+To support change management, you can set up alerts to go out to your team for the following instances:
+- Change request is filed
+- A requirement is tagged with a change request tag

 <a id="related-articles" />